 People's attitudes to work are generally influenced by cultural factors and value laden practices and attitudes.
-These factors affect not only their motivation but also their attitude towards work, towards the organization and towards cooperative behaviour.
+These factors affect not only their motivation but also their attitude towards work, towards the organisation and towards cooperative behaviour.
 The factors are:

-(a) The Problems of Tribalism against Nationalism

-A new consciousness for national identity was aroused in 1983.
-Before then, tribalism played a key role in selection recruitment, promotion and delivery of services, thus creating a problem of nepotism.

-(b) Respect for Age and Seniority Orientation

-Nigeria is a seniority-conscious socially.
+- (a) The problems of tribalism against nationalism: a new consciousness for national identity was aroused in 1983.
+Before then, tribalism played a key role in selection recruitment, promotion and delivery of services, thus creating a problem of nepotism. - (b) Respect for age and seniority orientation: Nigeria is a seniority-conscious socially.
 This consciousness spans the entire length and breadth of our society.
 In the Civil Service, the security forces and even in the family, seniority takes precedence over efficiency.

-(c) The concept of time

-Nigerians generally seem not to be conscious of time.
+(c) The concept of time: Nigerians generally seem not to be conscious of time.
 This perhaps explains why the invitation for a programme scheduled to take off at 10:00am may read 9:00am.
 This gives an allowance of 1 hour for guests to arrive for the programme.
 Hence, the popular label of "African Time" or "Nigerian Time".

-(d) Bribery and Corruption

-Despite the anti-corruption campaigns embarked upon by various governments, the problem of bribery and corruption is still widespread in Nigeria.
-By and large, it is often condemned by citizens across the board.
+- (d) Bribery and corruption: despite the anti-corruption campaigns embarked upon by various governments, the problem of bribery and corruption is still widespread in Nigeria.
+By and large, it is often condemned by citizens across the board. - (e) A parasitic society: in Nigeria, it is palpable that social values are changing.

-(e) A Parasitic Society

-In Nigeria, it is palpable that social values are changing.
 Lofty ideals for which Nigerians were known in the years past seem to be giving way to worship of wealth, apathy, low performance, avarice, cheating, abuse of office and inflation of cost to accommodation kick-backs.